 Overall Difficulty Level: Difficult

-Skills Required: Advanced skiing ability and prior ski touring experience
+Skills Required: Advanced skiing ability and prior ski touring experience is required

 Fitness Level: Strenuous